weldr/bdcs-api-rs/README.md

 Information about depclose integration testing can be found at [tests/depclose-integration/README.md](blob/master/tests/depclose-integration/)

+**NOTE:** API tests use a `metadata.db` file which is checked under git.
+This is generated via `make importer && make api-mddb` commands from the [bdcs](https://github.com/weldr/bdcs) repository!
+Everytime bdcs DB schema is updated that file also needs to be updated!

 General information about testing in Rust can be found at

 * [The Rust Testing Guide](http://aturon.github.io/stability-dashboard/guide-testing.html)